 The General Data Protection Regulation (GDPR), enacted in April 2016 in Europe, will come into effect globally on May 25, 2018.
 The objective of GDPR is to provide a cohesive privacy law for companies and increased data protection for EU citizens (Subjects).
-GDPR regulates how EU residents’ personal data is collected, processed, stored, deleted, transferred and used by organizations irrespective of its physical location.
+GDPR regulates how EU residents’ personal data is collected, processed, stored, deleted, transferred and used by organizations irrespective of their physical location.

 The regulation applies if the information/data controller (an association that gathers information from EU occupants) or processor (an association that procedures information in the interest of information controller e.g. cloud service providers) or the information/data subject (person) is situated in the EU.